-Figure 2 -- Histogram of the array call rate for Beta.
+Figure 2 -- Histogram of the array call rate for the Q2 2022 release.
 Note that a correction in call rate calculation led to two peaks in the histogram.

 Figure 3 -- Call rate across each GC.
 Note that the bimodal distribution is seen across centers.